Smnthjm08/blog-application/README.md

 This is a simple CRUD (Create, Read, Update, Delete) blog application built using Node.js, Express, EJS (Embedded JavaScript), and MongoDB.
 It allows users to create, view, update, and delete blog posts.

-## Overview

-This project provides a platform for users to manage blog posts.
-It leverages the power of Node.js and Express for the backend server, EJS for dynamic HTML rendering, and MongoDB as the database to store blog post data.

 ## Features

 - Create, Read, Update, and Delete blog posts.